Model Views

 The default behavior for this method is:

-• If template_name is specified on the view then use that.
+is specified on the view then use that. - Otherwise fallback to automatically generating a template name as

-• If neither of template_name or model attributes are set then raise a configuration error.
+attributes are set then raise a configuration error.

 render_to_response(self, context)